gohugoio/hugo/content/en/content-management/front-matter.md

 : an array of paths to videos related to the page; used by the `opengraph` [internal template](/templates/internal) to populate `og:video`.

 weight
 : used for [ordering your content in lists][ordering].
 Lower weight gets higher precedence.
 So content with lower weight will come first.
+If set, weights should be non-zero, as 0 is interpreted as an *unset* weight.

 \<taxonomies\>
 : field name of the *plural* form of the index.
 See `tags` and `categories` in the above front matter examples. _Note that the plural form of user-defined taxonomies cannot be the same as any of the predefined front matter variables._